Street trading licences

 - As the licence holder, you must not cause nuisance, interference or inconvenience to anyone using the street, including other businesses or residents.

-- Pavement or street displays cannot be positioned in a way which causes a risk to the safety of anyone using street a, including other businesses or residents.
+- Street displays cannot be positioned in a way which causes a risk to the safety of anyone using street a, including other businesses or residents.

-- Only position pavement or street displays in a location with enough space.
+- Only position street displays in a location with enough space.
 It cannot obstruct pedestrians or traffic.

 - The public highway must not be interfered with, changed, damaged or altered in any way.

-- All pavement and street displays must be removed from the highway at the end of the hours permitted by this licence unless the licensing authority gives a written exemption.
+- All street displays must be removed from the highway at the end of the hours permitted by this licence unless the licensing authority gives a written exemption.

 - As the licence holder, you must comply with any direction given by an authorised local authority officer, their agents, the police, or other member of the emergency services.
 This may include orders to remove items immediately